Hristo Kyuchukov

+In December 2024 he took his Muslim name back and now his name is Huseyin Selim Kyuchuk.

 Education

-Prof. Kyuchukov holds a Ph.D. in General linguistics (Psycholinguistics) from the University of Amsterdam, the Netherlands (1995); Ph.
-D. in Education (1998) and DrSc in Theory of Education and Didactics (2002) from Bulgaria.
-His Habilitation is also in the field of Education from Bulgaria, and he holds the academic title "Professor of General Linguistics" (Psycholinguistics) with focus on Romani and Turkish languages from the Matej Bel University in Banska Bystrica, Slovakia.
+Kyuchuk holds a Ph.D. in general linguistics (psycholinguistics) from the University of Amsterdam, the Netherlands (1995); Ph.D. in education (1998) and DrSc in theory of education and didactics (2002) from Bulgaria.
+His habilitation is also in the field of education from Bulgaria, and he holds the academic title professor of general linguistics (psycholinguistics) with focus on Romani and Turkish languages from the Matej Bel University in Banska Bystrica, Slovakia.

 Research

 His research interests are in the field of bilingualism, education of Roma and Turkish children in Europe, language acquisition, psycholinguistics and sociolinguistics, languages in contact, Roma Holocaust and Antigypsyism in Europe.
 His linguistic research are on Romani, Balkan Turkish, Gagauz and Tatar languages in Bulgaria, on Bulgarian, Slovak, Russian and German languages.
 For his research he received fellowships from Swedish Institute - Stockholm, Amsterdam University, Pro Helvetia Foundation - Switzerland, Soros Foundation - New York, the Bulgarian Fulbright Commission, the Slovak government, the University of Silesia, Katowice, Poland, and "Amaro Drom" Foundation in Berlin.